U.S. Highway 50

 U.S. 50 leaves Fallon rather quickly.
 Some traffic from the west comes in via U.S. 50 Alternate, which is a fast connection between Interstate 80 and the remote communities of central and eastern Nevada.
 I can list rather easily the remaining "major" towns along U.S. 50 through the rest of Nevada: Austin, Eureka, and Ely.
 That's it.
 There are some smaller developments and communities along the way, but none provide all of the main amenities, such as restaurants, stores, lodging, gas stations, and so on.
 Ely is the only one that has a fast-food chain presence (not that a fast food chain is a good thing, but it does give you an idea of how profitable McDonald's finds the U.S. 50 Corridor).

-Austin and Eureka both lie at intersections with state highways that link to Interstate 80.
+Austin and Eureka both lie at intersections with state routes that link to Interstate 80.
 Naturally, those towns along the old U.S. 40 corridor are much larger and well traveled due to their proximity to the freeway.
 The towns along I-80 have historically done better than those along U.S. 50.
 First, the transcontinental railroad was constructed along the modern I-80 alignment - the U.S. 50 corridor was deemed to be too hilly.
 Then, in the early quarter of this century, U.S. 40 (the Victory Highway) was the chosen path for the Lincoln Highway, which was (and is) a major arterial for the automobile.
 The biggest blow came in the early 1950s, when U.S. 40 was chosen as an Interstate highway corridor over U.S. 50.
 Perhaps the only saving grace is that U.S. 50 still remains in the rugged West today, while U.S. 40 dies short of reaching Salt Lake City, Utah.

 Heading east, Austin is the first small town after Fallon.
 Along the way, look out for Sand Mountain (below), which is more like a sand dune than a mountain.
 There are some small motels, gas stations, and homes in the Austin area, but not much else.
 At night, you can see the cars ascend the switchbacks leading the 7,484 foot Austin Summit.
 While the summit is within the Toiyabe National Forest, there are many more sagebrush bushes than trees!
 During the winter, the Austin Summit is notorious for accidents, as westbound cars and trucks don't realize the steep descent into Austin and skid off the road at one of the many switchbacks.